Robert T. A. Innes: Biography

 that assimilated all earlier observations by southern astronomers, to provide the longest baseline for orbit determination.
 He published another in 1927.

 His catalogs were in turn incorporated into later catalogs of all known double stars.
-He also published some papers on perturbations in Mars' and Venus' orbits.
+He also published some papers on perturbations in Mars's and Venus's orbits.

 Despite having had no formal training in astronomy, he was invited to the Royal Observatory, Cape of Good Hope by the HM Astronomer Sir David Gill in 1894 and appointed in 1896.
 While at the Cape, he discovered what is now known as Kapteyn's Star which the latter had listed as one of a number included in the Cordoba Durchmusterung but missing from the later Cape Photographic Durchmusterung.
 Innes found what had happened to it: it has a very large proper motion and had moved considerably during the intervening time interval.

 In 1903 he took up the position of Director of the new Transvaal Meteorological Observatory in Johannesburg, which became the Transvaal Observatory in 1906.
 He acquired the observatory's first telescope, a 9-inch Grubb refractor, in 1909, and was appointed first Union Astronomer in 1912 at the establishment of the Union Observatory.
-The prime telescope from 1925 onwards was a 26.5-inch refractor, ideal for Innes' continued study of faint visual binary stars.
+The prime telescope from 1925 onwards was a 26.5-inch refractor, ideal for Innes's continued study of faint visual binary stars.